 Venn Diagrams in Cambridge IGCSE Mathematics (0580/0607): Shading Regions and Counting Elements Explained

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Venn Diagrams in the Sets unit — shading A ∩ B, reading n(A ∪ B) and placing elements correctly — to become a reliable source of marks instead of a topic they only half-remember.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Venn Diagrams in the Sets unit — shading regions, reading overlaps and finding n(A ∩ B) — to become a reliable source of marks instead of a topic they guess at.

-What query it owns: how to understand and revise Venn Diagrams in the Cambridge IGCSE Mathematics Sets unit.
+What query it owns: how to understand and revise Venn Diagrams (Sets) in Cambridge IGCSE Mathematics.

 Why this is safe: this page owns the Sets Venn Diagrams revision-guide angle, while Tutopiya’s Venn Diagrams subtopic page owns the learning resource and the free Venn Diagrams quiz owns the practice.

-Venn Diagrams turn set relationships into a picture in the Sets unit of Cambridge IGCSE Mathematics (0580/0607).
-Examiners ask you to shade a region, read a number from a diagram, or complete missing values when n(ℰ) is given.
-The skill is matching set notation to the correct region — not heavy algebra.
+Venn Diagrams in the Sets unit of Cambridge IGCSE Mathematics (0580/0607) turn set relationships into pictures.
+Whenever a question asks you to shade a region, fill in numbers on a diagram or find how many elements lie in an overlap, examiners expect you to translate set notation into the correct area instantly.
 This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-- A Venn diagram shows sets as overlapping circles inside a rectangle (ℰ).
+- A Venn diagram shows sets as overlapping circles inside a rectangle (the universal set ℰ).

-- For three sets, work region by region from the centre outward.
+- For three sets, there are eight distinct regions — work systematically from the centre outward.

-What are Venn Diagrams in the Cambridge IGCSE Sets unit?
+What are Venn Diagrams in Cambridge IGCSE Maths?

 You can read the full explanation, worked examples and notes on Tutopiya’s Venn Diagrams subtopic page before you attempt questions.